 Wellness Goals are More Than Physical

-When I refer to wellness, I don’t just mean the body.
-I also mean the mind.
+When I refer to wellness, I’m not just talking about getting well in body.
+The mind and body connection is one that cannot be denied.
 Mind and body wellness is how we ensure that we are healthy on all levels.
-The mind and body share a powerful connection, and when you take proper care of them both, you strengthen that connection and experience whole body health.
+The mind and body share a powerful connection, and when you take proper care of them both, you strengthen that connection to enhance your well-being for the long haul.

 8 Goals for Better Mind and Body Wellness

 As you look at your goals for the new year, I have 8 wellness goals that you can focus on to improve mind and body wellness.
 These 8 goals will help improve both physical and mental bring.
 Creating a comprehensive approach to improving health makes goals more attainable.

 1. Get Outdoors